ttscoff/bunch/bunch-files/frontmatter.md

 ### @tag.frontmatter

-Another way to apply frontmatter to multiple Bunches is to use tag frontmatter.
-If a file beginning with `@[tagname].frontmatter` exists, its frontmatter will be applied to all Bunches tagged with `[tagname]`.
+Another way to apply frontmatter to multiple Bunches is to use [tag frontmatter]({{ site.baseurl }}/bunch-files/tags/).
+If a file beginning with `@tagname.frontmatter` exists, its frontmatter will be applied to all Bunches tagged with `tagname`.

 {% available 130 %}
 Some keys such as "title prefix" and "ignore if/unless" are concatenated when they appear in multiple frontmatter.
 This allows you to assign an "icon" to each tag (with ["title prefix"](#displaytitle)), and have menu items labelled with those icons, or to use tags to ignore (["ignore if/unless"](#ignore)) sets of Bunches on different machines.